Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Results

-\textbf{Effect of the educational game on self-efficacy towards misinformation} We did not find significant differences in self-efficacy between pre and post-game measurements (Z = .743, p = .458).
+\textbf{Effect of the Game on Self-efficacy towards Misinformation:} We did not find significant differences in self-efficacy between pre and post-game measurements (N = 47, Z = .743, p = .458).
+In contrast,in control group, the intervention significantly self-efficacy (N=50, Z = 2.348, p = .019); in relation with the data of MIST we interpret these data as a tendency to be overconfident (more in Discussion section).

-\textbf{Effect of the educational game on the ability to recognise misinformation } We took the naive approach to calculate the MIST score, taking it as the sum of the right answers on all 20 questions \cite{maertens2024misinformation}.
-The results showed that participating in the game significantly improved the participant's ability to discriminate between fake and real news (Z = 2.702, p = .007)
+\textbf{Effect of the Game on the Ability to Recognise Misinformation:} We took the ``naive'' approach to calculate the MIST score, taking it as the sum of the right answers on all 20 questions \cite{maertens2024misinformation}.
+The results showed that participating in the game significantly improved the participants' ability to discriminate between fake and real news (N = 44, Z = 2.702, p = .007) The participants in the control group did not demonstrate improvement in discriminating between fake and real information (N=50, Z = 1.277, p = .202 ).